Promoting IT solutions for pest surveillance and reporting in the Asia-Pacific

-The project will use coordinated surveillance activities across the collaborating countries to showcase:
+The project uses coordinated surveillance activities across the collaborating countries to showcase:

 - the use of mobile devices and a customisable smartphone app (‘P-tracker’) to record surveillance data in the field; and

 - a simple process for importing these surveillance data into a low-cost, flexible, in-house information system, the Surveillance Information Management System (SIMS).

 New technologies for collecting surveillance data